chompy/pbrew/README.md

 - project database for tracking
     - assign and map ports
     - list running projects to be able to determine what services can be stopped on project:stop

-- build hooks
-- router ssl
+- fix nginx ssl generation on first install
 - project purge
 - all stop, all purge